Thursday, August 12, 2010

 From Anarchist' R Us

 On April 15th thousands of right-wingers will attend rallies in cities and towns across the United States.
-The organizers of this nationwide day of protest call it a tea party.
-This tea party movement that emerged only a year ago is a coalition of conservatives, anti-Semites, fascists, libertarians, racists, constitutionalists, militia men, gun freaks, homophobes, Ron Paul supporters, Alex Jones conspiracy types and American flag wavers.[...]
+The organizers of thisFollow them at:nationwide day of protest call it a tea party.
+This tea party movement that emerged only a year ago is a coalition of conservatives, anti-Semites, fascists, libertarians, racists, constitutionalists, militia men, gun freaks, homophobes, Ron Paul supporters, Alex Jones conspiracy types and American flag wavers.[...]1.
+Organize counter-protests against the tea party demonstrations, same time, same place.
+This is probably the best option.
+We need to get in the streets on April 15th and show the tea party movement that there are lots of people out there who oppose their agenda.

 2. Get individual tea party protesters to leave the right-wing and move to the left politically.[lol]
 That would involve passing out stuff like this at the tea party demonstrations: http://www.anarchist-studies.org/node/299